 ❄️ If you chose Snowflake as a data warehouse, no worries!
 We also have a strategic partnership with Snowflake!

-Build your data model: Choose what data you want to activate so marketers can autonomously operate using the entities your data team has set in place.
+Build your data model: Choose what data you want to activate, so that marketers can operate independently using the entities defined by your data team.

 Model your business and connect it to DinMo

-Build your audience: Create audience in seconds thanks to our visual Segment Builder
+Build your audience: Create audience segments in seconds thanks to our visual Segment Builder

 Our SQL-free segment builder